 Under its charter, the compensation committee may form, and delegate authority to, subcommittees, consisting of independent directors, as it deems appropriate.
-During fiscal year 2016, the compensation committee did not form or delegate authority to such subcommittees.
-During fiscal year 2016, the compensation committee delegated to the chief executive officer, or if the chief executive officer was unavailable, other members of senior management, decision-making authority related to initial salary levels and salary adjustments, incentive payments and option grants for all non-executive officers, and non-material changes to employee benefits.
+During fiscal year 2018, the compensation committee did not form or delegate authority to such subcommittees.
+During fiscal year 2018, the compensation committee delegated to the chief executive officer, or if the chief executive officer was unavailable, the chief financial officer, decision-making authority related to initial salary levels and salary adjustments, incentive payments and option grants for all non-executive officers, and non-material changes to employee benefits.
 Such delegated decision-making is governed by guidelines established by the compensation committee.